 One important factor to note is that all of these studies were conducted on hypoglycemic mice.
 The researchers did not identify whether the process is believed to be the same in humans.

 This is another step forward in better understanding how diabetes affects the body, brain, and functioning.
 Diabetes Research Connection strives to empower early-career scientists in pursuing novel, peer-reviewed studies related to type 1 diabetes by providing up to $50K in funding.
 Research is focused on the prevention and cure of type 1 diabetes as well as minimizing complications and improving quality of life for individuals living with the disease.
-Find out how to support these efforts by visiting https://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.